indico/indico/doc/guides/PaperReviewingGuides/PaperReviewingRoles/PaperReviewingRoles.rst

 organizers.
-In general, it consists in checking that the submitted papers are coherent with the layout and content requested by the organizers of the conference and, if not, to discuss with the author of the paper or to correct directly the paper.
-For better understanding of the reviewing module we will now introduce the main actors involved in it:
+In general, it consists in checking that the submitted papers are coherent with the layout and content requested by the organizers of the conference and, if not, to discuss with the author of the paper or to correct the paper directly.
+For a better understanding of the reviewing module we will now introduce the main actors involved in it: